-The directors determine the revenues and expenses directly attributable to each Cell of the Company.
-For those revenues and expenses that cannot be directly allocated to their specific Cell, the classification between the Cells involve significant judgement.
+The directors determine the revenues and expenses directly attributable to each Sub-fund of the Company.
+For those revenues and expenses that cannot be directly allocated to their specific Sub-fund, the classification between the Sub-fund's involves significant judgement.